 Council #4483 Information:

 The Holy Rosary Council is located one block East of Recreation Park between Miner Street and Kensington Road in Arlington Heights, IL.
-The Grand Knight for 2012-2013 is Ken Kudla.
+The Grand Knight for 2014-2014 is Mike McNicholas.
 You can contact our council by phone at (847) 255-4483.

 Holy Rosary Council No. 4483 is the local entity which serves the parishioners of St. Edna, St. James, Our Lady of the Wayside, along with St. Colette in Rolling Meadows, IL.

 This Council has been especially active in the Pro-Life Movement, the Salute, Inc. and Yellow-Ribbon programs which assist our Military troops and their families, and the Rest in His Arms Foundation which provides Christian burials for abandoned infants.
 In addition, we promote vocations by giving financial support to seminarians.
 Perhaps to best known fundraiser is the annual “Tootsie Roll drive” officially known as the Intellectual Disabilities Program.
 We provide funds for many charitable projects and organizations.
 Also, many of our members are active participants in their respective parishes.

 Member only business meetings are normally held on the 1st Thursday of each month at 7:30 PM.
 Our social meetings, usually open to the public, are held on the 3rd Thursday of every month at 7:30 PM.